×

 Terrible Triad Injury

-Dislocations without associated fractures are usually treated by reducing the joint under a regional block or a short intravenous regional anaesthesia.
+Dislocations without associated fractures are usually treated by reducing the joint under a regional block or a short intravenous regional anesthesia.
 The neurovascular status should be reassessed, followed by evaluation of stability.

 The elbow is splinted for 2–3 weeks, then physical therapy for dislocated elbow is started.
 The associated ligamentous injuries will heal spontaneously, restoring the stability of the joint.